-The NES guarantees that you can only be required to work a maximum of thirty-eight ordinary hours per week.
+The NES guarantees that you can only be required to work a maximum of 38 ordinary hours per week.
 Your agreement cannot require you to work more than that amount of ordinary hours.

 2. Flexible Arrangements

-You can request flexible working if you have worked for your employer for at least twelve months.
-You must also be:
+You can request flexible work arrangements if you have worked for your employer for at least 12 months.
+You must also:

-- A parent, or have care of a child school aged or younger;
+- be a parent or care for a child school-aged or younger;

-- Be providing care or support to an immediate family member or member of your household who is experiencing family or domestic violence.
+- be providing care or support to an immediate family member or household member who is experiencing family or domestic violence.